kyunji/Jupyterlab_Extension_QuestionButton/README.md

 [![Github Actions Status](https://github.com/kyunji/Jupyterlab_Extension_QuestionButton.git/workflows/Build/badge.svg)](https://github.com/kyunji/Jupyterlab_Extension_QuestionButton.git/actions/workflows/build.yml)[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kyunji/Jupyterlab_Extension_QuestionButton.git/main?urlpath=lab)

+## Description

-It is a tool bar button that can transmit questions to url.
+It is a tool bar button that can transmit questions to url.</br>
+Using this button, dialog appears.
+Write what you want to ask on the dialog and url to send the question, and press the OK button.
+The question content will be sent to the specified url.